acsoto/BUAA-Compiler/README.md

 #### Analyse

-About analyst, it is different from what before coding.
+Regarding analysis, it is different from what was described before coding.

-First, I need analyze word one by one, so I add global variety `index` to memorize where is the pointer.
+First, words need to be analyzed one by one, so a global variable `index` is added to remember the pointer's position.

-Besides, I met the situation that I need read one more or undo, so I  encapsulate the function `ungetChar` and `getChar`, which will be convenient for me to analyze.
+Additionally, situations may arise where reading one more character or undoing a read is necessary, so the functions `ungetChar` and `getChar` are encapsulated to facilitate the analysis.

 ```java
     private Character getChar() {